 The third column of Table 1 gives the NDCG@10 results for the baseline and the next three columns give the results for our three models (structural, message, and structural+message).
-The first two rows of Table 1 show results when the learned models from our previous work [19, 20] are used to hypothesize requisite structural and message content from the user queries; since the learned models are not perfect, the last two rows of Table 1 show results when handlabelled data is used.1 Furthermore, the first and third rows show results when textual relevance is computed using exact match of query words with graph words, whereas the second and fourth rows give results when query words are matched with words in the expansion of the graph text via Wikimantic.
+The first two rows of Table 1 show results when the learned models from our previous work [19, 20] are used to hypothesize requisite structural and message content from the user queries; since the learned models are not perfect, the last two rows of Table 1 show results when handlabelled data is used.
+Furthermore, the first and third rows show results when textual relevance is computed using exact match of query words with graph words, whereas the second and fourth rows give results when query words are matched with words in the expansion of the graph text via Wikimantic.

-The experimental results show that utilizing structural relevance (Model-1) and utilizing message relevance (Model-2) each provide significantly better results than the baseline approach (p=0.001).
+The experimental results, using the learned model for query analysis, show that utilizing structural relevance (Model-1) and message relevance (Model-2) each provide significantly better results than the baseline (p=0.001).
 Furthermore, the combination of structural and message relevance improves upon either alone (p=0.0005).
-The results also show that Wikimantic graph expansion improves the retrieval performance consistently throughout all of the approaches.
-Furthermore, the results using hand-labelled data are considerably better than the results using the learned models from our previous work to extract structural and message content from user queries, thereby indicating that improvement in these learned models should produce better retrieval results.
+The results also show that Wikimantic graph expansion improves retrieval performance significantly for all of the approaches (p $\leq$ 0.005).
+Furthermore, the results using hand-labelled data are significantly better (p $\leq$ 0.001) than the results using the learned models from our previous work to extract structural and message content from user queries, thereby indicating that improvement in these learned models should produce better retrieval results.